1904 Copa del Rey: Details

 But Español had not won their regional games: they had tied one game (winning the replay after their opponent failed to appear) and the other had been abandoned, which led Athletic to lodge a formal complaint.
 For various reasons, the Madrid Association were unable to quickly resolve the matter, and also faced a rush of players from the Basque club to return to their occupations: the Association decided to scratch the final and award the cup to Athletic as defending champions.

-Madrid Qualifying Tournament
+Madrid qualifying tournament

 Semi-finals

 The replay was scratched and Español declared winners as Moderno failed to appear.

 Final

 The match was abandoned at 1–0 due to a serious player injury; Español were declared winners.

 Copa del Rey Final

 The qualification of Español was disputed; after much deliberation, and due to logisticial and various other issues, the Final was scratched and Athletic (who were not required to qualify) were awarded the Cup.